benjam512/mesa/README.md

 The main abstraction is the `DataSet` class, which is an immutable container for a set of tabular data.
 Data can be loaded either from a CSV file or from a JDBC `ResultSet`.
 Once instantiated, we can perform various SQL-like operations on a `DataSet` instance, such as filtering and grouping.
-Note that `DataSet`s are immutable objects, and thus all operations result in a new instance.
+Note that `DataSet`s are immutable objects, and thus all transformations result in a new instance being created.

 ## Data Forms